How to use less energy, while staying at home

-Try not to leave things on standby.
+- Turn off at the wall: Try not to leave things on standby.
 You could save up to £30 a year2 by turning things off at the wall.
-So when you’re done with a Netflix marathon, don’t just turn off with the remote – flick that switch at the plug.

 Keeping the heat in

-They’re a cheaper way to stay cosy than electric blankets.
-Or go pile on regular blankets instead.
+- Dig out that hot water bottle: They’re a cheaper way to stay cosy than electric blankets.

 Doing the washing